 Sharing the history of a brand in a narrative way can help form an immediate connection between a brand and a consumer.
 When we hear a story, especially one in a traditional story arc, our brain releases a series of chemicals that heighten our attention and keep us focused, making a brand more memorable.
 Consider turning your “about” page on your website into a compelling narrative for this reason.

 The hero’s journey is a well-known plot line that develops the main character in an empathetic way.
 A character archetype is a character type that appears in society a lot, such as “the hero” or “the everyman”.
-The familiarity of the characters that come out of these techniques offer a good starting point that frame your brand character in a graspable and relatable way.
+The familiarity of the characters that come out of these techniques offer a good starting point that frame your brand character in graspable, social and relatable ways.

 Using Social Media:

 Social media has become the ideal place to connect with your target audience.
 Not only can you share powerful stories on multiple platforms, but you can interact with your audience directly, enforcing your brand character.

 When you share content to social media it should be framed around your larger brand narrative.
 When you share strategic stories and visual content that intentionally supports your brand narrative you can tell a story in a quick and effective way.
 Social media is highly visual based, so it’s vital that you choose the best visual content to quickly form engaging communications with your audience.

 is made more difficult in part by the sheer volume of content on social media platforms.
 The typical way that people interact with social media is scrolling through their newsfeed or explore section until something catches their eye enough for them to spend some more time with it.
 That said, it's crucial for a company's content to possess brand storytelling, no matter the social media platform.